AspectOfMagic/SlugFind/README.md

 # SlugFind
-This is a team project for CSE 115A at UCSC.

 ## Description
 A community based Classroom Locator that allows students to help other students find their classes, discussion sessions, and lab sessions by pinpointing exact room locations on the UCSC map with a short description.
 Available on Android & iOS.

 ##  Team
-- Product Owner: Jason Wu
+- Product Owner/Developer: Jason Wu
 - Developer: Cadan Crowell
 - Developer: Christian Perez
 - Developer: Hasan Turkoz